 Sorting your wedding guest list should be one of your first wedding planning tasks, as it will have a huge effect on your budget and venue choice.
 Once you’ve worked out how many wedding guests you want to invite, you can tweak your wedding plans accordingly!

 Before you start making your guest list you need to sit down with your groom and make sure you are singing from the same song sheet.
 Are you both planning on having the small intimate wedding or does one of you have the vision of a huge bash?
 Once you have established this, it will be easier to select your wedding guests.

-It can be slightly overwhelming deciding who to invite but we recommend splitting guests into three categories to determine who you actually want at your wedding.
+It can be slightly overwhelming deciding who to invite but we recommend listing every person you might want to invite, and then splitting them into three categories to determine who should take priority.
+Your categories should be:

-Definites – these are people who you can’t imagine your day without.
-Family and close friends.
+A-list – these are people who you can’t imagine your day without.
+Parents, children and best friends.

 Sharing this article?
 Simply copy and paste this link